An interactive visualization of labor force, employment, and unemployment rate for all metropolitan areas in the United States.

 The unemployment rate is “the number unemployed as a percent of the labor force.”
 3

-This data set is adjusted for seasonality and then smoothed.
+This data set is adjusted for seasonality and then smoothed, resulting in what BLS calls “Smoothed Seasonally Adjusted Metropolitan Area Estimates.”
 BLS explains:

 Effective with the release of metropolitan area data for May 2011, the Local Area Unemployment Statistics (LAUS) program began to publish seasonally-adjusted civilian labor force and unemployment estimates for all metropolitan areas and metropolitan divisions.
 These data are updated via the downloadable files below on the day of each Metropolitan Area Employment and Unemployment news release.
 The files contain estimates from January 1990 forward.
 The statistical technique used to adjust estimates is SEATS, or Signal Extraction in ARIMA (Auto Regressive Integrated Moving Average) Time Series.
 Following seasonal adjustment, the data are smoothed using a Reproducing Kernel Hilbert Space (RKHS) filter.
 For each area and division, separate SEATS specifications are used to seasonally adjust employment and unemployment levels, from which civilian labor force levels and unemployment rates are then derived.
 The SEATS specifications also vary by decade (1990-99 and 2000 forward), in order to minimize performance problems stemming from decennial discontinuities in the not-seasonally-adjusted input data.
 4

-In the visualization, you may select tabs to show a table or a chart.
+In the visualization, you may select tabs to show a table, several charts, or a map.
 You may select a range of dates and the metro areas that appear.

 Click here to access and use the visualization.